How to Setup Virtual Cloud Print Server in Azure/AWS/GCP

 - How to RDP to Azure Windows Virtual Machine

-Once logged in, you’re now ready to start setting up your new server as per the following sections.
+Once logged in, you’re now ready to start setting up your new server as per the following sections and adding printers.

 To get started, simply open the ‘Print Management‘ desktop icon and start adding your network printers by their ‘IP Address‘.
 You will need to make sure the printers IP is accessible from the print server in your cloud environment, assuming you have an internal network route back to onprem.